Degree Holder Entry Programme2023-09-05T14:33:01+01:00

 • Our two-year vocational programme focuses on practical learning and is specifically tailored for a career in policing.
 You’ll learn how policing works in theory, so that when you encounter practical situations in real life, you’ll be prepared and know what to do.

-• Those without a Professional Policing Degree will gain a fully-funded Graduate Diploma in Professional Policing Practice on successful completion.
+• You will gain a fully-funded Graduate Diploma in Professional Policing Practice on successful completion.

 What’s involved in the DHEP?